learn-co-curriculum/cssi-teacher-bootcamp/day-02/app-engine-part-1.md

 * Explain Ports

 ### Responding to Requests using Handlers and Routes
-A user can make a request (ask about the two different kinds) and we need to "handle" them, based on which type of request it was and which resource it was trying to access.
+A user can make a request (ask students about the two different kinds) and we need to "handle" them, based on which type of request it was and which resource it was trying to access.

-Routes handles the urls and decide which Handler to Execute Within the handler, you can define a get(self) or a get(post) method.
+* Routes read the urls and decide which handler to execute
+* Within the handler, you can define a get(self) or a get(post) method.

 ```
 class PointlessHandler(webapp2.RequestHandler):